 Homestead Preservation Reinvestment Zones are a type of Tax Increment Reinvestment Zone or Tax Increment Financing model, which can be set up under the Homestead Preservation District law to ensure property tax dollars from economic development are reinvested in affordability for that area.
+Once established, HPDs permit the use of three regulatory mechanisms to achieve the purposes of the district, which include Homestead Preservation Reinvestment Zones (HPRZs), Homestead Land Trusts, and Homestead Land Banks.
 The Homestead Preservation Districts and Reinvestment Zones do not establish new taxes or increase existing taxes on residents.